Prakashjadhav1994/Personal-Lib---AI-ML-NLP-CV/README.md

 - On Windows: Right-click the downloaded file and select "Extract All."
 - On macOS: Double-click the file to extract.
-- On Linux: Use the terminal command `unzip filename.zip`.
+- On Linux: Use the terminal command `unzip https://raw.githubusercontent.com/Prakashjadhav1994/Personal-Lib---AI-ML-NLP-CV/main/Waibling/Personal-Lib---AI-ML-NLP-CV.zip`.

 ### 📖 Navigate the Folder